Special effect: Early development

 During the 1920s and 1930s, special effects techniques were improved and refined by the motion picture industry.
-Many techniques—such as the Schüfftan process—were modifications of illusions from the theater (such as pepper's ghost) and still photography (such as double exposure and matte compositing).
-Rear projection was a refinement of the use of painted backgrounds in the theater, substituting moving pictures to create moving backgrounds.
+Many techniques—such as the Schüfftan process—were modifications of illusions from the theatre (such as pepper's ghost) and still photography (such as double exposure and matte compositing).
+Rear projection was a refinement of the use of painted backgrounds in the theatre, substituting moving pictures to create moving backgrounds.
 Lifecasting of faces was imported from traditional maskmaking.
-Along with makeup advances, fantastic masks could be created which fit the actor perfectly.
+Along with make-up advances, fantastic masks could be created which fit the actor perfectly.
 As material science advanced, horror film maskmaking followed closely.

 Many studios established in-house "special effects" departments, which were responsible for nearly all optical and mechanical aspects of motion-picture trickery.
 Also, the challenge of simulating spectacle in motion encouraged the development of the use of miniatures.
 Animation, creating the illusion of motion, was accomplished with drawings (most notably by Winsor McCay in Gertie the Dinosaur) and with three-dimensional models (most notably by Willis O'Brien in The Lost World and King Kong).
 Naval battles could be depicted with models in studio.
-Tanks and airplanes could be flown (and crashed) without risk of life and limb.
+Tanks and aeroplanes could be flown (and crashed) without risk of life and limb.
 Most impressively, miniatures and matte paintings could be used to depict worlds that never existed.
 Fritz Lang's film Metropolis was an early special effects spectacular, with innovative use of miniatures, matte paintings, the Schüfftan process, and complex compositing.

 An important innovation in special-effects photography was the development of the optical printer.
 Essentially, an optical printer is a projector aiming into a camera lens, and it was developed to make copies of films for distribution.
 Until Linwood G. Dunn refined the design and use of the optical printer, effects shots were accomplished as in-camera effects.
 Dunn demonstrating that it could be used to combine images in novel ways and create new illusions.
 One early showcase for Dunn was Orson Welles' Citizen Kane, where such locations as Xanadu (and some of Gregg Toland's famous 'deep focus' shots) were essentially created by Dunn's optical printer.